Trading the Elliott Waves

-The Elliott wave theory is a top technical analysis method for explaining and understanding the behavior of any Financial Market.
+The Elliott Wave Theory is a leading technical analysis method used to explain and understand the behavior of financial markets.

 Elliott Theory’s Background

-The Elliott Wave Theory is based on a five-wave pattern analysis that includes two phases.
+The Elliott Wave Theory is based on a five-wave pattern analysis that consists of two phases.

 Phase-1: Impulsive Phase

--According to the theory, any financial market is advancing in three up waves, 1, 3 and 5, which are separated by two down waves, 2 and 4.
+According to the theory, any financial market advances in three upward waves—1, 3, and 5—separated by two downward waves, 2 and 4.

 Phase-2: Corrective Phase

--The correction of any advance is happening in three waves (A,B,C).
+The correction of any advance occurs in three waves: A, B, and C.

-Chart: The Elliott Wave Pattern and its full extension in 34 waves
+Chart: The Elliott Wave Pattern and its full extension consists of 34 waves.

-1. The Wave-2 must not fall below the starting of Wave-1.
-If it falls below then the pattern is still in prior trend.
+• Wave 2 must not fall below the starting point of Wave 1.
+If it does, the pattern remains part of the prior trend.

-2. The Wave-3 must not be the shortest wave compared to Wave-1 and Wave-5.
+• Wave 3 must not be the shortest wave compared to Waves 1 and 5.

-3. The Wave-4 must not overlap the range of Wave-2.
+• Wave 4 must not overlap the range of Wave 2.

 Here are some key points of the Elliott Wave Theory:

-• It can be applied in any Financial Market to analyze any Financial Instrument
+• It can be applied to any financial market to analyze any financial instrument.

-• It is able to identify formations in any timeframe (historical trends, long-term, mid-term, or even short-term trends)
+• It can identify formations across all timeframes (historical trends, long-term, mid-term, or even short-term trends).

-• It can identify trends in both upward and downward price movements
+• It can detect trends in both upward and downward price movements.

-• It offers a fully visualized framework of analysis
+• It offers a fully visualized framework for analysis.

-• It is very useful when combined with indicators, or other technical analysis tools
+• It is highly effective when combined with indicators or other technical analysis tools.

 Implementing the Elliott Wave Strategy & Tips